 species, mostly hidden from our view.
 But as you have learned, with Tree

-Swallows you really see what's going on.
+Swallows you will see what's really going on.

 Be on the lookout for takeovers, especially during incubation.
 They can